bob-fornal/work-notes/Cloud/AWS/CSAA/CloudFront-and-AWS-Global-Accelerator.md

 * Leverages the AWS internal network to route to an application.
 * **2 Anycast IP** are created for an application.
-* The Anycast IP send traffic directly to Edge Locations.
+* The Anycast IP sends traffic directly to Edge Locations.
 * The Edge Locations send traffic to the application.

 What does it work with?